-Your first task is to implement a sequential program solving the problem for randomly generated equation systems of dimension N and p = 982451653 ( $\approx 2^{30}$ ).
+Your first task is to implement a sequential program solving the problem for a randomly generated matrix A and p = 982451653 ($\approx 2^{30}$).

-You may construct a "straight-forward" version of the algorithm that aborts with a corresponding message, if there is no solution or there exist multiple solutions.
-Since arithmetic is exact, any non-zero coefficient may serve as a pivot element in the triangulization step (i.e. is not necessary to take the element with the maximum absolute value).
+You may construct a "straight-forward" version of the algorithm that aborts with a corresponding message, if matrix A is not regular.
+Since arithmetic is exact, any non-zero coefficient may serve as a pivot element in the diagonalization (i.e., is not necessary to take the element with the maximum absolute value).

-Demonstrate the correctness of your program by solving a random $4 \times 4$ system for, e.g., p=11, and giving the output of the program (system and solution).
-Benchmark the execution time of your solution (the time for solving the system not including the initialization time) for randomly initialized matrices with at least two different dimensions that let the program run at least 1 min and at least 5 min, respectively.
+Demonstrate the correctness of your program by inverting a random 4×4 matrix for, e.g., p = 11, and giving the output of the program (system and solution).
+Benchmark the execution time of your solution (the time for solving the system not including the initialization time) for randomly initialized matrices with at least two different dimensions that let the program run at least 1 min and at least 3 min, respectively.